GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-05_structures_data_frames.md

 To add or delete a column, you have to supply/remove a vector to the specified position.

-Other (more individual) changes or adding rows will be covered later.
+Other more specific changes will be covered later.

 ```r
 # overwrite an element